IDMNYU/DM997X-Thesis-SP15/dm997X_ms_thesis_assignments.md

 This website should market and promote your body of work for possible employment or other post graduation opportunities.
 This should NOT be hosted on http://sites.bxmc.poly.edu.
 Ideally, you should have your own domain name.

-#### LETTER TO NEXT COHORT

-* Please name your file as yourname_lettertonextcohort_msthesis.pdf
-* Email your letter *as a pdf* to deangela.duff@nyu.edu

-Write a letter to the next class giving them advice on how to succeed with their thesis paper, project, and defense.
-(What would you do differently if you could start the course again?
-What would you do the same?)